kemadev/go-framework/README.md

 ### Documentation

-- Go code documentation is accessible thanks to [pkgsite](https://pkg.go.dev/golang.org/x/pkgsite/cmd/pkgsite)!
-Just run `pkgsite` in the root of the project to serve its documentation
+- Go code documentation is accessible by running `go doc -http` in the root of the project.
 - Global project documentation is available in the [doc](./doc) directory

 ### Development Guidelines and Conventions